 KTDRR Products Overview

 The Center on KTDRR develops and makes available on its website a number of products for use by researchers and interested parties.
-These include e-newsletters, archives of training and technical assistance activities such as workshops and webcasts, and an annual KT casebook.
+These include a monograph, informational briefs, e-newsletters, archives of training and technical assistance activities such as workshops and webcasts, and an annual KT casebook.

 KT Update is a quarterly e-newsletter from the KTDRR to inform the research community of new resources, upcoming webcasts, workshop opportunities, and other relevant information.

 The KTDRR staff develops a KT Casebook to showcase NIDILRR grantees’ KT activities.
 The purposes of the casebook are to share examples of successful and less successful KT strategies, demonstrate change created through KT activities, identifying factors that affect KT success, and demonstrate outcomes and impact of KT activities.

 The AQASR document and checklist was developed to help busy clinicians, administrators, and researchers to ask critical questions that help to reveal the strengths and weaknesses of a systematic review, in general, and as relevant to their particular clinical question or other practical concerns.

 - Tuesday, 27 February 2024 at 04:54 PM CST